R plugin support

 Quick start with the R plugin in PyCharm

 To start working the R files in in PyCharm:

 Configure an R interpreter.

 Inspect the set of the installed R packages and install additional packages required for your project.

 Analyze, export, and save the results.

 Get familiar with the user interface

-When you install the R plugin for PyCharm, you should notice the following user interface elements:
+When you edit and execute R files with the R plugin in PyCharm, you should notice the following changes in PyCharm user interface:

 The R Console tab appears in the group of the PyCharm tool windows.
 It enables executing R commands line by line similar to the console provided with the R installation.

 Code completion (Ctrl+Space) is available as you type commands in the R Console.
 You can preview the values of the declared variables and the execution results in the Variables area.